laravel/docs/eloquent-basics.md

 		public $timestamps = false;
 	}

-If you need to customize the format of your timestamps, you may set the `$dateFormat` property on your model.
-This will determine how date attributes are stored in the database, as well as their format when the model is serialized to an array or JSON:
+If you need to customize the format of your timestamps, set the `$dateFormat` property on your model.
+This property determines how date attributes are stored in the database, as well as their format when the model is serialized to an array or JSON:

 	<?php namespace App;